simplicitysite/simplicitysite.github.io/_posts/2014-06-12-what-do-microservices-look-like.md

 ---
 layout: linkout
-title: Clustering Considered Harmful: Simplifying your System with Microservices
+title: Separating Fact from Fiction: What do Microservices really look like?
 external: true
 linkto: https://skillsmatter.com/meetups/6352-separating-fact-from-fiction-what-do-microservices-really-look-like
 linktotext: Visit Skills Matter for more information